gitcoinco/MACI_QF/contracts/README.md

 ### Diagram

-Below is the sequence diagram for the QFMACI Strategy flow:
+Below is the sequence diagram for the MACIQF Strategy flow:

 ```mermaid
 sequenceDiagram